Skip to main content

 Speakers:

-• Chair: Carol Glenn, Solihull Council
+• Chair: Carol Glenn, Social Value Programme Manager, Solihull Council

-• Andrew Clayton, Morgan Sindall Construction
+• Andrew Clayton, Social Value Manager, Morgan Sindall Construction

-• Jared Freeman, Lichfield District Council
+• Jared Freeman, Social Value Lead, Lichfield District Council

-• Hannah Denny, Volunteer It Yourself
+• Hannah Denny, Communications & Partnerships Director, Volunteer It Yourself (VIY)

 17:15 - 17:30